Mathias Rust: Later life

-While doing his obligatory community service (Zivildienst) in a West German hospital in 1989, Rust stabbed a female co-worker who had rejected him.
-The victim barely survived.
-He was convicted of injuring her and sentenced to two and a half years in prison, but was released after 15 months.
-Since then he has lived a fragmented life, describing himself as a "bit of an oddball".
+On 24 November 1989, while doing his obligatory community service (Zivildienst) as an orderly in a West German hospital, Rust stabbed a female co-worker who had "apparently rejected him".
+He was sentenced to two and a half years in prison, but was released after 15 months.
+Since then, he has lived a fragmented life, describing himself as a "bit of an oddball".
 After being released from court, he converted to Hinduism in 1996 to become engaged to a daughter of an Indian tea merchant.
 In 2001, he was convicted of stealing a cashmere pullover and ordered to pay a fine of 10,000 DM, which was later reduced to 600 DM.
-A further brush with the law came in 2005, when he was convicted of fraud and had to pay a €1,500 fine.
-In 2009 Rust described himself as a professional poker player.
-Most recently, in 2012, he described himself as an analyst at a Zurich-based investment bank.
+Another legal incident occurred during 2005, when he was convicted of fraud and had to pay a €1,500 fine.
+In 2009, Rust described himself as a professional poker player.
+Most recently, in 2012, he described himself as an analyst for a Zürich-based investment bank, dividing his time between Hamburg, Switzerland and Asia, and is training to be a yoga teacher.
+He said he had plans to open a yoga school in Hamburg.

 Peace activism

-In October 2015, The Hindu published an interview with Rust to mark the 25th anniversary of German reunification.
-Rust opined that institutional failures in Western countries to preserve moral standards and uphold the primacy of democratic ideals were creating mistrust between peoples and governments.
-Pointing to the genesis of a New Cold War between Russia and the Western powers, Rust suggested that India should tread with caution and avoid entanglement: "India will be better served if it follows a policy of neutrality while interacting with EU member countries as the big European powers at present are following the foreign policy of the U.S. unquestioningly".
+In October 2015, The Hindu published an interview with Rust to commemorate the 25th anniversary of German reunification.
+Rust opined that institutional failures in Western countries to preserve moral standards and democratic ideals were creating mistrust between peoples and governments.
+Referring to the genesis of a New Cold War between Russia and the Western powers, Rust suggested that India should be cautious and avoid entanglement: "India will be better served if it follows a policy of neutrality while interacting with EU member countries as the big European powers at present are following the foreign policy of the U.S. unquestioningly".
 He claimed: "Governments have been dominated by the corporate entities and citizens have ceased to matter in public policy".

 In the media

-Following the 20th anniversary of his flight on 28 May 2007, the international media interviewed Rust about the flight and its aftermath.
+After the 20th anniversary of his flight on 28 May 2007, international media interviewed Rust about the flight and its aftermath.

 The Washington Post and Bild both have online editions of their interviews.
 The most comprehensive televised interview available online is produced by the Danish Broadcasting Corporation.
 In their interview Rust in Red Square, recorded in May 2007, Rust gives a full account of the flight in English.